Psychodynamics and cyclic intervention

 A person often has multiple hidden feelings (Malan, p.
 84).

-During the counselling session, I wondered about other dreads that could be fuelling Zed’s gambling.
-During the counselling session, Zed said his mother had been pressuring him to see a doctor about his head injury, and I could see that he was fully against that idea.
+During the counselling session, I wondered about another dread that could be fuelling Zed’s gambling.
+During the counselling session, Zed said his mother had been suggesting that he see a doctor about his head injury, and I could see that he was fully against that idea.
 I wondered whether he was frightened the doctor might say there was something wrong with his head.
-I did not mention this in the session because I thought it might have alienated Zed, but it was another possible driver of his gambling and amplifying feedback cycle.

 | More Dread: Something is wrong with my head |